PennyLaneAI/pennylane/.github/ISSUE_TEMPLATE.md

 If making a feature request, delete the following template and describe, in detail, the feature and why it is needed.

-For general technical details. check out our documentation: https://pennylane.readthedocs.io
+For general technical details check out our documentation: https://pennylane.readthedocs.io

 -------------------------------------------------------------------------------------------------------------